Team4984-2-0/4984Testboard/README.md

 # 4984Testboard

-If you get many compiler errors then do these two commands in VS Code
+If you get many compiler errors then do these two commands in VS Code.
+Brings in libraries.

 1) WPILib: Manage Vendor Libraries>
   Select Install new libraries (online)